Old Testament Conscience Programming for the Future of Present Day Christians

 Is your Jericho the dread that your own nation's laws are like an assassin's garrote strangling the tender throat of what freedom you have left?
 Is your Jericho the decision whether to pray or talk on the phone, is it the decision to go to Bible Study or to relax for a couple of hours before you sleep a bit and face tomorrow, is it the decision to lay on the horn and flip off that stupid driver?

 Is your Jericho paying tithes and you can barely afford your bills, is your Jericho going to witness to that certain person and that Jericho looks big as a mountain?
 Every day, Christians face Jericho.
 We go toward it but we never feel like we're totally ready.
 Personal note: (Psa.
-111:10) It seems like I spend half my life scared and the other half doubting; not doubting God, BUT DOUBTING ME.
+111:10) It seems like I spend half my life wondering what's next and the other half doubting; not doubting God, BUT DOUBTING ME.

 I suppose that's the way it should be BECAUSE: (1Cor.
 2:2-5 & Phil.
 2:12-14) IT KEEPS ME CLOSE TO AND DEPENDANT ON GOD I hope it does you too!
 Is your Jericho within you?
 Doubt, fear, laziness, greed, stupidity, anger, envy, malice, lust, hot temper, jealousy, pride, dread; they are all Jericho to Christians!
 Sometimes Satan, the Devil, lives in our Jericho too!